laro/Cilia/Language/Control Flow.md

 ---
-title: Cilia.Branches, Loops & Exceptions
+title: Cilia.Control Flow
-permalink: /cilia/branches-loops-exceptions/
+permalink: /cilia/control-flow/
 order: 3
 ---

-## Branches, Loops & Exceptions
+## Control Flow
+Branches, loops, and exceptions.

 No braces around the condition clause (as in Python, Swift, Go, Ruby).

 - **if**
     - ```
       if a > b {